 It is also relevant to point out that, when an employee is acting as the MLRO for two or more subject persons, it has to be ensured that these multiple appointments still allow the MLRO to fulfil his/her functions in an effective manner.
+Time commitment is key to ensure as much.
 Moreover, the person fulfilling MLRO duties has to be mindful of any ensuing conflicts of interest and/or confidentiality obligations.
 While there is no set number of appointments that one may accept as MLRO, the more appointments one holds and the more complex or voluminous the activities of the subject person concerned, the more difficult it will inevitably become for the MLRO to meet his/her obligations at law in a satisfactory manner.
+A subject person who considers this as a viable option has to assess whether the MLRO will be able to dedicate sufficient time to cater for the subject person and this assessment should be reviewed from time to time to ensure that the MLRO is actually managing to dedicate sufficient time to fulfill all of the functions associated with the said role.